I saw a very impressive project on GitHub, claiming to be the smallest responsive UI framework in the world.

 to this stateProto

-PS: If you have ever manually written a prototype chain, you should be familiar with this kind of writing, but it deviates from the constructor and is instead directly an object literal with the __proto__
+Friends who have manually written prototypes should be familiar with this kind of writing, but it deviates from the constructor and uses an object literal and the __proto__

 w/ Object.assign